EvanPHamilton/planetly_project/README.md

 To run the project, you should be able to simply execute:

-First:
+First, if you are on linux you will then need to run:

+`sudo chown -R $USER .`

+Secondly:

 `docker-compose -f docker-compose.yml up --build -d` This can take some time as we are building the docker image

-If you are on linux you will then need to run:
-`sudo chown -R $USER .`
 to give docker permission to run the docker files.
 This should not be a problem on mac osx/windows.

 Then run

 `docker-compose up`
 To start the application.